A Profile of Youth and Young Adults in Baltimore

 Teen Births

-- The teen birth rate across Baltimore has fallen dramatically since the early 2000s The rate of live births per 1,000 teens, ages 15 to 19, has fallen 43 percentage points — starting at 71.1 in 2003 and last reported as 27.8 in 2019.
-Despite this progress, the citywide rate still sits above the statewide rate of 13.9 live births per 1,000 teens.
+• The teen birth rate across Baltimore has also fallen dramatically since the early 2000s.
+The rate of live births per 1,000 teens ages 15 to 19 has dropped by 64% — starting — starting at 71.1 in 2003 and last reported as 25.4 in 2021.
+Despite this progress, the citywide rate still sits at nearly two times the statewide rate of 13.4 live births per 1,000 teens.

 More Data and Resources on Baltimore Youth and Young Adults